ParkourKarthik/baton-problem/README.md

 ## Queueing Mechanism
 Since the API is expected to have high throughput, I thought of having a Queueing mechanism before hitting the DB.
 I looked for an in-memory queueing library.
 But after a brief research, it is suggested that nodejs and Mongodb provides better throughput.
 There were also many hesitations such as "what if the db fails while using the queueing mechanism", so I dropped spending much time on it.
 I just added a performance test to verify the throughput.

+## Environments
+Different environments can be configured such as development, production and testing using the `NODE_ENV`.
+We can switch the DB or do other operations based on the environments.
+But for now I'm using in-memory db and hence there is not much need.